SameerKhursheed/sql_data_warehouse_project/README.md

 About me!
 Hi, I'm **Sameer**.
-I am IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!

 Let's stay in touch!
 Feel free to connect with me on the following platforms: